Zhiwei2799/zhiweilin.github.io/_posts/2023-10-20-Linear-Regression-Notes.md

 toc: true
 ---
 # Linear Regression Overview
 Linear regression is a statistical method used to model the linear relationship between a dependent variable y and one or more independent variables $$ x_{1}, x_{2}, \ldots, x_{p} $$.
 It is simple, yet it remains one of the most useful analytical tools.
-While it may not always yield the highest accuracy, its interpretability is unparalleled.
+While it may not always yield the highest accuracy, the model simplicity and interpibility are very good.

 The linear regression model takes the form: